Merck Group: Origins and confiscation

 In 1816, Emanuel Merck, a descendant of the original founder, took over the pharmacy.
 Thanks to his scientific education he was successful in isolating and characterizing several different alkaloids in the pharmacy's laboratory, and by doing so also invented a number of drugs.
 He began the manufacture of these substances "in bulk" in 1827, touting them as a "Cabinet of Pharmaceutical and Chemical Innovations".
 He and his successors gradually built up a chemical-pharmaceutical factory that produced — in addition to raw materials for pharmaceutical preparations — a multitude of other chemicals and (from 1890) medicines.

 In 1891, Georg(e) Merck established himself in the United States and set up Merck & Co. with Theodore Weicker in New York.
 Merck & Co. was confiscated following the First World War and set up as an independent company in the United States.
 Today, the US company, which operates as Merck Sharp and Dohme (MSD) outside the U.S. and Canada, has about 68,000 employees (December 2021) in 120 countries.
 It is one of the top 5 pharmaceutical companies worldwide, larger than its German ancestor, which employs 60,334 people in 67 countries (December 2021).
 While Merck in Darmstadt is the legal successor of the original Merck and retains the rights to the name "Merck" in all countries except the U.S. and Canada, it is sometimes known as the "German Merck" or "Merck Darmstadt" in North America.
 The company was formerly also referred to as "E. Merck" (Emanuel Merck).

 20th century activities

 Nazi years

-In the years of the Nazi rule, the company was led by Karl Emanuel Merck who became a member of the Nazi party in 1933 and subsequently received the title of Wehrwirtschaftsführer.
-In addition, Merck was president of the Hessian Chamber of Commerce and Industry as well as performing an advisory function in the Expert Advisory Council for National Health ("Sachverständigenrat für Volksgesundheit") of the NSDAP.
+In the years of the Nazi rule, the company was led by Karl Emanuel Merck who became a member of the Nazi Party in 1933 and subsequently received the title of Wehrwirtschaftsführer.
+In addition, Merck was president of the Hessian Chamber of Commerce and Industry as well as performing an advisory function in the Expert Advisory Council for National Health ("Sachverständigenrat für Volksgesundheit") of the Nazi Party.
 During World War II, Merck was manufacturing war essential products such as narcotics, vitamins, biocides and other chemicals.
 According to the company's account, 265 forced laborers were working in the plant in Darmstadt, most of them women from Russia and Poland.
 Additionally, several hundred Fremdarbeiter ("foreign workers") from France and Belgium were employed throughout the war years.
 An air raid on 12 December 1944 destroyed nearly 70 percent of the plant and killed 55 employees.